cduff4464/sndrizpipe_image_sim_processing/example_images/readme.txt

  *sndrizpipe bright --doreg --dodriz2 --dodiff --imsize 300 --tempepoch 11

 In the same directory where you keep the bright.flt folder, you will need to include the epochs file.
 Sndrizpipe uses this for certain formatting things.

+If you get an error about orig_wcs missing you are using too old of a drizzlepac version and need to update.